cvexa/LaravelPackage/README.md

 php artisan storage:link
 ```
 package will install orchestra/testbench-dusk package if not presented<br/>
-if package its not installed yet run the following comand in order to run the tests later<br>
+if package its not installed previously run the following comand in order to run the tests later<br>

 ```
 php artisan dusk:install